mahan-selyari/LeetCode-75-JavaScript/1431-kids-with-the-greatest-number-of-candies/README.md

 </ul>

 🧠 Approach & Logic
-For a detailed explanation of my thought process, the challenges I faced, and the final optimized solution, please refer to my notes: 👉 Read My Implementation Journey
+For a detailed explanation of my thought process, the challenges I faced, and the final optimized solution, please refer to my notes: 👉 Read My Implementation Journey(./Approach.md)